alt1f923/python_tutorial/chapter one/README.md

   Indentation is the whitespace that aligns your code so you can see what scope (what your code is inside of) is in.
 Generally good practice in other languages, but compulsory and part of the syntax in Python.
   Most editors auto indentate for you, so it's not too difficult.
 However whichever indentation method you choose, you must stick to it. **Do not mix tabs and spaces**.
 Keep your indentation consistent.

+#### Commenting
+As you have probably noticed, I have been putting comments into some of the coding examples behind a `#`.
+This is how you comment in Python, the space that I put after the `#` is optional, but is recommended by [PEP 8](https://www.python.org/dev/peps/pep-0008/#comments).
+Comments are handy when you want to explain what a complex line does, or for what you need to implement later.
+Use them in whatever way you see fit, they don't affect how the code is run.

 #### Docstrings
   Docstrings are covered by [PEP 257](https://www.Python.org/dev/peps/pep-0257/#one-line-docstrings), but to summarise it:
    * Describe what your function is supposed to do, on the line after your function definition, in the form of "Do X and return Y"